cobweb-eu/QA_wps_processes/readme.md

 * Incorrectly configured R processes can cause unexpected errors.
 Avoid using commas within the the WPS4R input/ouput tags as these are used for parsing.
 To help debugging, monitoring the RServe stdout can be useful (start the R server with RServe(TRUE) from an R prompt - only seems to work for Linux).

 * An R proces returning error like ``ERROR org.n52.wps.server.request.ExecuteRequest: Exception/Error while executing ExecuteRequest for org.n52.wps.server.r.pillar2.Cleaning.UsabilityFilterOut: java.lang.NullPointerException``
 and/or like ``ERROR org.n52.wps.server.handler.RequestHandler: exception handling ExecuteRequest.`` could mean that input variables are not defined as a correct type e.g. inputObservations is defined as a String rather than a geospatial type.

+* An R proces returning error like ``Caused by: java.lang.StringIndexOutOfBoundsException: String index out of range: -1`` is usually because of issues with output variable creation or annotation.

 * Incorrectly compiled Java processes can cause unexpected errors.
 Check GetCapbilities requests execute correctly following addition of new processes.
 E.g. An error of ``ERR_INCOMPLETE_CHUNKED_ENCODING`` may occur if one process is not compiled or deployed correctly.